 Though no longer Apple’s best smartwatch on the market, the Apple Watch Series 7 is still a great device.
 In fact, it offers a very similar experience to the newer, Apple Watch Series 8.
 Compared to the Series 6, the most obvious upgrades this generation brought were a bigger screen, faster charging, and improved durability.
 This guide covers everything you need to know about the Apple Watch Series 7.

 Apple Watch Series 7 at a glance

-Apple’s current flagship smartwatch, the Apple Watch Series 7, launched October 15, 2021.
+The Apple Watch Series 7, launched October 15, 2021.
 The device carries over the best of the Apple Watch Series 6 and adds in a few user-friendly upgrades.

 These upgrades, plus a major boost in durability, make for a watch that’s accessible and long-lasting.
 Add in the same great hardware and software features we’ve grown to love, and Apple seamlessly launched another winning device.